-The lawyers must gather all of the medical records from various sources and obtain the accident report—sometimes not as easy as it sounds.
+The lawyers must gather all medical records from various sources and obtain the accident report—sometimes not as easy as it sounds.

 3. You Need Someone Who Can Dispute an At-Fault Driver Who Claims They are Not Responsible for the Accident.

-There are cases where accident attorneys discover that their client contributed to the cause of the crash in the course of their investigation.
-The client can still be compensated even if he was partially at fault, or in legal terms, “contributorily negligent.”
+There are cases where personal injury lawyers discover that their client contributed to the cause of the crash in the course of their investigation.
+The client can still be compensated even if he was partially at fault or in legal terms, “contributorily negligent.”

 4. You Need Someone Knowledgeable About Ohio Law and How Insurance Policies Work.

-Slater & Zurz attorneys are familiar with Ohio personal injury law, Ohio insurance law, and the defenses to negligence often presented.
+Slater & Zurz’s personal injury lawyers are familiar with Ohio personal injury law, Ohio insurance law, and the defenses to negligence often presented.
 They know how to mitigate these defenses best and will file a lawsuit for you if necessary.
 The attorney knows his way around the courtroom and the procedures that need to be followed to bring a personal injury claim.
 This does not come second nature to the average person who is not usually aware of court filing deadlines, etc.